tomachinz/AminoSee/README.md

 ## To Do List

+- [ ] Rewrite code engine in Vulkan GPU language
 - [x] Node CLI to convert DNA into PNG
 - [x] A funky WebGL way to look at linear colour maps
 - [ ] Link the two together by feeding the PNG into the WebGL
-- [ ] Remove use of String, convert to Streaming architecture (half done)
+- [x] Implement streaming architecture for main array ingress
+- [ ] Implement streaming for PNG saving
 - [ ] Finish the UI, it's possible to move forward using W but but backwards with S not work.
 - [ ] Test if array map is faster than for loops, its currently done with for loops
 - [ ] Implement GPU acceleration for transcoding step.
 It uses GPU for the WebGL viewer.